Mountain Rose Sheepadoodles

-Sheepadoodles colors are typically Black & White and Grey and White.
-It is a bit more rare to find additional colors such as Brown & White, Tri-Color, Merle and solid Black.
-Sheepadoodles, (and Old English Sheepdogs) are born with the black and white puppy coat (with the exception of the brindles and browns).
+Sheepadoodles colors are typically Grey and White and also Grey and White.
+It is a bit rarer to find additional colors such as Brown & White, Tri-Color, Merle, and solid Black.
+The color patterns of Sheepadoodles are often Parti and traditional "Sheepdog" (Irish Spotting) with white head and chest with collar.
+Sheepadoodles and Old English Sheepdogs are born with the black and white puppy coat (with the exception of the brindles and browns).
 They go through a few coat changes as they mature.
-After the puppy coat, you will start to see a lighter grey coming in at about 6-7 months, usually starting around the back of the legs, across the shoulders then gradually turning a lighter grey.
+After the puppy coat, you will start to see a lighter grey coming in at about 8-9 months, usually starting around the back of the legs, across the shoulders then gradually turning a lighter grey.
 This is called the junior coat.
 The coat will continue to change to the fully mature coat, at around 2-3 years old.
-However, because of the hybrid cross some Sheepadoodles will stay black and white.
+However, because of the hybrid cross, some Sheepadoodles will stay black and white.
 It's all in the genes and we can't be 100% sure which ones will change and which won't.

 A Sheepadoodle is tolerant, loyal and super affectionate... even a bit silly!
 They make wonderful family dogs and personal companions.
 They're fun loving dogs possessing a positive and playful temperament!
 Their exuberant playful nature will make you laugh and fill your emotions with joy!
 Sheepadoodles love kids and get along well with other animals.
 Due to this breed’s exceptional intuitive nature, a Sheepadoodle is also quick to indicate who is friend and who is foe.
 Because Sheepadoodles are very brave, they have proven to be excellent protectors and guards against wrong doers.
 Much of this special trait comes from their Old English Sheepdog heritage.